megagorilla/Wifi-Tracking/README.md

 # Wifi-Tracking

-Welcome to the Github page of out Wifi-Tracking project!
+Welcome to the Github page of our Wifi-Tracking project!

 We are Third year students of the NHL hogeschool